pandaero/42_Core_Inception/notes.md

 MariaDB is a SQL-based database.
 As the name implies, it stores data.
 To install MariaDB: `apk add mariadb mariadb-client`.
 Once this is done, it must be configured, the first command to do that is: `/etc/init.d/mariadb setup`, this will set up a starting point.
 We run these commands directly from the Dockerfile.
 To create a database with an admin user, we can use [this script]() that will run the SQL on MariaDB.
 The last piece of setup is the access port, which is 3036. we `EXPOSE 3036` from the Dockerfile, and need to edit the `/etc/my.cnf`.
 In fact we will replace it with [our own]()
 Since the database must be named and a user has to be set up, the Dockerfile takes these parameters as arguments (with default fallbacks), the [documentation](https://docs.docker.com/engine/reference/builder/#arg) is helpful.

+##### SQL
+SQL (Sequel) is a database access and manipulation scripting language, and is what allows us to interact with the MariaDB database.

+###### Useful Commands
+These are used either in the MariaDB/MySQL console, or passed to it through a script (*.sql).
+`SHOW databases;` - Shows a list of databases in the MariaDB